 However, if you find yourself in need of food and Little Caesars is your only option, then you can use these tips to get you through a meal without ruining your low-carb diet.

 Tips For Ordering Low Carb at Little Caesars Pizza

-There is a big difference between eating low-carb and eating strict ketogenic.
+There is a big difference between eating low-carb and eating strictly ketogenic.
 Unfortunately, eating at Little Caesars won’t cut it if you need to maintain a strict keto diet.
 This is because the ingredients are subpar and contain lots of hidden sugars and harmful ingredients.

 We noticed that while Little Caesars provides nutritional information for their dishes, they don’t mention ingredients.
-For this reason, you might be able to find something that meets your macronutrient requirements but the food will probably be cooked in cheap vegetable oil.
+For this reason, you might be able to find something that meets your macronutrient requirements but the food will probably be cooked in inflammatory vegetable oil.

 We also don’t like how salty processed meats tend to be.
 There is no replacement for eating at home using freshly prepared ketogenic ingredients.